New Feature: Connect Microsoft SharePoint with ContactMonkey.

 Lack of control over the work environment: For a part of your workforce to effectively work from home, access to reliable technology is key.
 Employees working remotely need a quality computer, fast-speed internet, quality headphones, and a range of software to collaborate effectively.

-The best way to understand the possible risks involved with a hybrid workplace is by asking employees directly.
-With ContactMonkey’s anonymous comments, employees can express their honest concerns and provide suggestions for your hybrid workplace strategy.
-Best of all—they can add their feedback seamlessly, right from your company newsletter.
+The best way to understand the possible risks involved with a hybrid workplace is to ask employees directly.
+With ContactMonkey’sanonymous comments, employees can express their honest concerns and provide suggestions for your hybrid workplace strategy.
+Best of all,they can add their feedback seamlessly, right from your company newsletter.

 5 Tips for Implementing a Hybrid Workplace

-Implementing a hybrid workplace doesn’t happen overnight, and there will likely be a learning curve in the process.
-But with a bit of planning and investing in effective tools, you can simplify the process while improving your employee experience with added flexibility.
+Implementing a hybrid work strategy doesn’t happen overnight, and there will likely be a learning curve.
+But with some planning and investing in practical tools, you can simplify the process while improving your employee experience with added flexibility.

-We’ve listed our top hybrid workplace best practices along with tips for managing a hybrid workforce.
+We’ve listed our top hybrid workplace best practices and tips for managing a hybrid workforce.

 1. Establish a clear hybrid workplace policy and guidelines

-Before announcing your plans for a hybrid workplace to employees, take a pause.
-Make sure you have a clear idea of what hybrid work will really entail for your business.
+Before announcing your plans for a hybrid workplace to employees, pause.
+Ensure you clearly understand what hybrid work will entail for your business.

-Are employees still expected to come into the office at least once a week?
-Will there be a schedule to ensure that not everyone comes in at once and hampers social distancing?
-If remote work is an option, will it include working from another state or province, or even abroad?
+Are employees still expected to visit the office at least once a week?
+Will there be a schedule to ensure that not everyone comes in at once, hampering social distancing?
+If remote work is an option, will it include working from another state or province or even abroad?

 Prepare a set of answers to these questions and compile them into a document of your hybrid workplace policies and guidelines.
 Then, distribute this across your teams using your company newsletter.

-With an internal communications software like ContactMonkey, you’ll be able to embed your guidelines document using smart links rather than bulky attachments.
+With internal communications software like ContactMonkey, you can embed your guidelines document using smart links rather than bulky attachments.
 Simply click on the smart links icon when creating your email newsletter within the email template builder.
-This feature and others are all available through an easy-to-use sidebar menu.
+This feature and others are available through an easy-to-use sidebar menu.

-Once your email is sent, you’ll be able to track how many people opened your email and clicked on your document using ContactMonkey’s in-depth workforce analytics.
-This is a great way of measuring employee engagement, as you’ll learn which employees are aware of what to expect from your hybrid workplace, and, perhaps more importantly, which aren’t.
+Once your email is sent, you can track how many people opened your email and clicked on your document using ContactMonkey’s in-depth workforce analytics.
+This is an excellent way of measuring employee engagement, as you’ll learn which employees know what to expect from your hybrid workplace and, perhaps more importantly, which don’t.

 With ContactMonkey’s emoji reactions, employees can also show how they feel about the new guidelines and policies.
-Simply drag and drop a survey question such as, ‘How do you feel about our new hybrid workplace policy?’ using your ContactMonkey email template builder.
-Then, choose emoji reactions as the response option for a quick way of gauging your employees’ take on hybrid work.
+Drag and drop a survey question, ‘How do you feel about our new hybrid workplace policy?’ using your ContactMonkey email template builder.
+Then, choose emoji reactions as the response option to gauge your employees’ take on hybrid work.

 2. Focus on communication

-On the other hand, for those coming back to the office after so long, it’s essential that they receive effective and timely return-to-work communications.
+On the other hand, those coming back to the office after so long must receive excellent and timelyreturn-to-work communications.

-Whether they’re remote workers, in-office, or a bit of both, all employees rely on your company emails for key updates.
+Whether remote workers, in-office, or both, all employees rely on your company emails for key updates.
 With ContactMonkey’s email template builder, you can design stunning HTML emails and get in-depth analytics to gauge employee engagement.

 ContactMonkey helps you boost email engagement with interactive elements like embedded pulse surveys and GIFs.
 It also lets you create more informative communications while keeping things visually dynamic with videos and smart links.

-To check if your communications are reaching the remote teams in your hybrid workforce, simply visit your analytics dashboard.
-You’ll have all the key statsopen rates, click-through-rates, read times, and moreall in one place.
+To check if your communications reach the remote teams in your hybrid workforce, visit your analytics dashboard.
+You’ll have all the key stats—open rates, click-through rates, read times, and more—all in one place.
 ContactMonkey’s segmented email stats will even let you pinpoint disengaged departments and company locations so you can adapt your engagement strategy accordingly.

 3. Provide employees with the necessary resources for collaboration

 Concerns about employee collaboration and engagement are at the forefront of disputes on the risks of hybrid work.
-But with the right tools and technology, these worries can be abated.
+But with the right tools and technology, these worries can be diminished.

-Remember, when it comes to collaboration, it’s not just about group work.
+Remember, collaboration is not just about group work.
 Having time for independent thinking and developing ideas to share with others is equally important.

-In this way, independent work could support collaboration space if there are effective tools to bring the two together.
+In this way, independent work could support collaboration space if there are practical tools to connect the two.

-Collaborative video software like Remo is one innovative solution.
-It goes beyond the capabilities of Zoom, allowing employees to draw and write on a group whiteboard, or even share documents and media.
+Collaborative video software like Remo is an innovative solution.
+It goes beyond Zoom’s capabilities, allowing employees to draw and write on a group whiteboard or share documents and media.

 Using ContactMonkey’s pulse surveys, staff can ask questions, vote on new ideas, give feedback, and comment on industry news.